 Wendy Williams: The Queen's New Court

 BY Brandon Voss

-July 12 2009 11:00 PM ET
+July 13 2009 12:00 AM ET

 Wendy Williams: Just ask your questions in a way that's not mean-spirited, but always be prepared to accept the answer "No comment."
 But you're a journalist, so you must be a little relentless and give it one more try but position the question in a different way.
 If it's still "no comment," take that for what it is and keep walking.
 Because if you push, your subject is going to become upset and recoil.

 No. Whenever I hear that people are scared or intimidated by me, I just find that so funny.
 I'm actually very nice and quite a lovely woman.
 I'm very pink, if I can describe myself as a color.
 I just happen to be a very curious woman.
 I was a very curious child, and sometimes I was inappropriate with my questions and comments.
 Turns out that I'm the same as an adult, except now I know how to be a bit more appropriate.
 I've also learned how to take no for an answer.
 Celebrities should be excited to come on and promote their projects because I have one of the most relevant, vibrant, consumer-conscious, hip, and alive audiences on the face of the planet.
 My following is amazing.
 You show me a 75-year-old woman who watches The Wendy Williams Show and I'll show you the liveliest one in her group.